XinaBoxSamples/helloworld/README.md

 After adding the library as shown [here](https://github.com/xinabox/xOD01) you can follow the steps below

 Open Arduino.
 Click "File".
 Scroll down to "Examples".
-Got to "xOD01" under "Examples from Custom Libraries".
+Go to "xOD01" under "Examples from Custom Libraries".
 Select the third option "OD01_HelloWorld" to open the sketch.